-Perfect for garden beginners, a gutter garden is a great way when you want to add something unique to your home’s outdoor as well as you don’t have to crowd your garden with planters.
-With the use of some basic hardware attached to the rain gutters along with drilling holes, you can build an adorable vertical garden with little time.
+Perfect for garden beginners, a gutter garden is a great way when you want to add something unique to your home’s outdoor, as well as you don’t have to crowd your garden with planters.
+With the use of some basic hardware attached to the rain gutters along with drilling holes, you can build a delightful vertical garden with little time.

 1. Use rain gutters to build a hanging herb garden with plant stand:

 2. Create gutter gardens attaching to your garden wall.
 They will be neat, organized-looking and low maintenance:

 3. There are so many benefits to diagonal gutter gardens, such as good drainage: